cslotboom/Naturalize/README.md

 Naturalize is in beta testing.
 This means that the solver is stable, but significant changes may occur to the function names or API.
 Comments welcome!

+# List of open questions:
+- How to speed up the convergence for image matching?
+The convergence occurs very slowly for the final generations.

 # Examples of problems solved using Naturalize
 Math equations (Ex 1.)
 Travelling salesman problem (Ex 2.)